 c.
 Disclose whether and, if so, how the board or nominating committee considers the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board.
-If the Issuer does not consider the level of representation of women on the board in identifying and nominating candidates for election to the level of representation of so.
+If the Issuer does not consider the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board, disclose the Issuer's reasons for not doing so.